gvwilson/thirdbit/src/fiction/iffy/index.md

 A flutter of wings behind her made her turn her head just in time to see two more land atop the pilot house.

-Just as she was about to comment on them, the sudden blare of the *Bengal*'s horn made her jump.
+The sudden blare of the *Bengal*'s horn made her jump.
 *What now?* she thought.
 The horn's second blare was punctuated by the staccato chatter of gunfire.
 A row of tiny black holes stitched across the deck two meters in front of her.
 For a moment all she could do was stare.